tonnisjan/jupy/README.md

 # jupy
-My plan is to make Jupyter available insite Windows without isntalling Python therefore I will use Binder
+My plan is to make Jupyter available insite Windows without installing Python therefore I will use Binder